-This marvelous old historical building, previously named “The Hollywood”, was first opened in 1941 with the movie “When Ladies Meet” with Joan Crawford and Robert Taylor.
+This marvelous old historical building, previously named “The Hollywood”, was first opened in 1941 with the movie “When Ladies Meet” starring Joan Crawford and Robert Taylor.
 Many of these wonderful old movie houses have disappeared from the American scene.

 The Number “1” Plays & Players was originally chartered in 1980 as a non-profit theatre group that did not have its own home, but still enjoyed performing annually at Galveston’s Dickens On The Strand, and for NASA employees at the Gilruth Center.
 After 38 years of teaching in the public school system, Mrs. Bennie Nipper retired and made her dream come true.
 Bennie and Oscar Nipper and the Board of Directors of Number “1” Plays and Players, began restoring and remodeling “The Hollywood” in 1990.
 Re-opened in 1991 as the Harbour Playhouse, it became well-known as a center of fine arts for the community with live productions and classes in performing arts for children, teens, and adults.